Commercial content | 18+ | T&C's Apply

-The Millwall Chief Executive is Andy Ambler.
+The Millwall Chief Executive is Steve Kavanagh.
 There are six directors on the Millwall board, these are James T Berylson, Constantine Gonticas, Trevor Keyse, Demos Kouvaris, Richard Press and Peter Garston.

 The list of Millwall stats begin with their all time record appearance maker.
 Barry Kitchener holds this record, making 596 appearances for the club between 1966 and 1982.
 One other player has played in more than 500 matches for Millwall, this player being Keith Stevens who made 557 appearances between 1980 and 1999.